maamecobbinah/Recommender-Engines/README.md

 Collaborative Filtering: Predicts user preferences and suggests products based on similar users or items.
 Self-Attention Transformer: Leverages deep learning to identify product relationships and improve recommendations.

-###Contributing
+### Contributing
 We welcome contributions to improve this project!
-Here's how you can help:
+Here's how you can help: contact @ mcobbinah@torontomu.ca

 ### Fork the repository.
 Create a feature branch: